yangshun/front-end-interview-handbook/packages/questions/docs/README.md

 If the function takes in indices, add tests for negative indices.
 If the function takes in multiple indices, add tests for a mix of all combinations of positive and negative indices.
 If the function takes in objects, add tests for empty objects, objects with a single key, two keys, multiple keys.
 ```

+If the function behaves exactly the same as the Lodash